asrii00/aslan-sandbox-saitti/README.md

 Website contains:
 1. Simple interactions (alert, button click event) (Contact page)
-1. Multiple event listeners (blur, change, focus) and basic DOM manipulations (Contact page)
+1. Multiple event listeners (change, focus, focusout) and basic DOM manipulations (Contact page)
 1. Use of arrays, objects and functions (Index page)
 1. Advanced logic, forEach loop and dynamic DOM updates (About page / about.js)
 1. Use of a constructor (Index)